Bringing the benefits of fibre broadband

 The current programme runs from 2018-2020.

-Part funded by the EU, this programme aims to upgrade more than 7,000 of the premises in Cornwall which have the slowest broadband speeds.
-These are amongst the 16,000 premises that have speeds of less than 15 Mbps.
-The media release is available here
+Part funded by the EU, this programme aims to upgrade more than 7,600 of the premises in Cornwall which have the slowest broadband speeds.

-Certain postcode areas have been identified for analysis.
+Certain postcode areas were identified for analysis.
 Find out more about how these postcode areas have been selected here.
-Detailed surveying and planning is being carried out in each of these areas and the first premises to be upgraded through this programme have started to go live from early Spring 2018.
-The process of ongoing evaluation, surveying and planning, followed by fibre broadband rollout will continue until 2020.
+Detailed surveying and planning has been carried out in each of these areas.
+The rollout is nearly complete and the few outstanding areas are listed below.

 Postcode areas where fibre broadband is now being rolled out

-These are the postcode areas where the initial survey and planning stages have now been completed and the roll out of fibre broadband has started in these areas.
-Keep an eye on this page as it will be updated as new postcode areas reach this stage.
+These are the postcode areas where the initial survey and planning stages have now been completed.
+The roll out of fibre broadband has been completed in most areas, below is a list of postcodes where there is still some outstanding work.